dan-v/copperheados-stack/README.md

+## What is CopperheadOS
+CopperheadOS is a Linux-based mobile operating system with a focus on privacy and security.
+It builds on the latest stable release of the Android Open Source Project which is Android without any Google apps and services.

+## What is copperheados-stack
-<b>copperheados-stack</b> is an tool that will deploy all the infrastructure required to run your own [CopperheadOS](https://copperhead.co/android/) build and release environment in AWS.
-It uses AWS Lambda to check for new releases, provisions spot instances for OS builds, and uploads build artifacts to S3.
-Resulting OS builds are configured to receive OTA updates from this environment.
+<b>copperheados-stack</b> is an tool that will deploy all the AWS infrastructure required to run your own [CopperheadOS](https://copperhead.co/android/) build and release environment.
+It uses AWS Lambda to check for new releases, provisions EC2 spot instances for OS builds on demand, and uploads build artifacts to S3.
+Resulting OS builds are configured to receive Android OTA updates from this environment.

 ## Features
-* Support for Google Pixel and Pixel XL (additional supported devices can be added)
+* Support for Google Pixel, Pixel XL, Pixel 2, and Pixel 2 XL
 * End to end setup of build environment for CopperheadOS in AWS
-* Scheduled Lambda function looks for updated builds on a daily basis
 * OTA updates through built in updater app - no need to manually flash your device on each new release
+* Scheduled Lambda function looks for new releases to build on a daily basis
 * Costs just a few dollars a month to run (EC2 spot instance and S3 storage costs)

 ## Supporting CopperheadOS
-If you use CopperheadOS, I <b>HIGHLY</b> recommend supporting the project with donations: https://copperhead.co/android/donate.
+If you use this tool, I <b>HIGHLY</b> recommend supporting the project with donations: https://copperhead.co/android/donate.

 ## Installation
 The easiest way is to download a pre-built binary from the [GitHub Releases](https://github.com/dan-v/copperheados-stack/releases) page.